- This event has passed.

 Busting Down the Silos

-Want to have an authentic conversation with anyone outside your socio-cultural silo?
+Want to have an authentic conversation with someone outside your socio-cultural silo?
 Come to non-profit Art to Change the World’s See.
 Say.
 Do historical trauma event with a hot dish and an open heart and mind.

 Dr. Anton Treuer professor, writer and lecturer, who was heavily featured in the Dodging Bullets documentary film, will lead a Truth, Healing and Reconciliation discussion (5:00-6:30) focused on historical trauma with Wesley May (Red Lake) and Sarah Edstrom .